RasaHQ/rasa/docs/core/stories.rst

 :ref:`use_entities <use_entities>` attribute).

 .. warning::
-    ``/`` symbol is reserved as a delimiter to separate retrieval intents from a response identifier.
+    ``/`` symbol is reserved as a delimiter to separate retrieval intents from response text identifiers.
     Refer to ``Training Data Format`` section of :ref:`retrieval-actions` for more details on this format.
     If any of the intent names contain the delimiter, the file containing these stories will be considered as a training file for :ref:`response-selector` model.

 Actions
 ~~~~~~~